Shahi Pulao Recipe (Royal Indian Rice with Nuts, Saffron & Whole Spices)

 • Once hot, add 8-10 almonds and 8-10 cashew nuts and fry until browned.

 • Add 8-10 raisins, and fry for 4-5 seconds.
+Transfer the fried nuts to a plate.

-• Tip: Do not add raisins with the almonds and cashews, as the raisins cook much faster than the almonds and cashews do.
+• Do not add raisins with the almonds and cashews, as the raisins cook much faster than the almonds and cashews do.

 • Add cumin seeds, cloves, star anise, cardamoms, bay leaf, and cinnamon, and let them crackle for 3-4 seconds.